Born : 29 April 1848 Kilimanoor, Travancore (presently in southern Kerala & some parts of Tamil Nadu)

-It was his uncle, Raja Raja Varma, a Tanjore (now Thanjavur) artist, who realized his true potential and trained him with classical art forms.The uncle, himself a Tanjore artist, not only gave the first drawing lessons to Ravi Varma, but also took a keen interest in his further training and education with the help of the ruling king, Ayilyam Thirunal.
+It was his uncle, Raja Raja Varma, a Tanjore (now Thanjavur) artist, who realised his true potential and trained him with classical art forms.The uncle, himself a Tanjore artist, not only gave the first drawing lessons to Ravi Varma but also took a keen interest in his further training and education with the help of the ruling king, Ayilyam Thirunal.

 He received lessons first, from the palace painter Rama Swamy Naidu and then, from Theodor Jenson, a British painter.